librz/all-about-git/merge.md

 In the above example, although 2 branches diverged but both were making changes to different files(on `main` branch, `index.html` changed; on `feature/style`, `index.css` changed).
 Naturally, there are no conflicts.

 What if the diverged commits on both branches were touching the same file?
+Well, there might be conflicts!

-Well, there will be conflicts & we have to manually resolve them.
+When git tells us there are conflicts, we'll have to resolve them manually.